How To Replace Chair Wheels - Amazingly Easy Solution

 Use the pictures below to identify your chair's caster stem type.
 The grip ring stem is the most common stem found on office chair wheels.
 If you have one of the other types, please see more details in this article.
 Determining stem type is a critical step in how to replace chair wheels.

 2b: Measure stem size

 Measure the diameter and length of the grip ring stem.
 Chances are they will measure 7/16” diameter by 7/8" length.
-(Don’t have a way of measuring?
-Here are some alternate methods to measure your caster stem)
+The picture below shows calipers to measure, but you can simply use a ruler or tape measure.

 Measure grip ring stem using calipers or tape measure